Paramore

 Debut album “All We Know Is Falling” arrived in ‘06.
 The album made an impression but not much of one.

-Paramore wrapped up a successful year with a performance on MTV’s New Year’s Eve.
-A couple months later, Alternative Press named them the “Best Band of 2007” and the group received a Grammy nomination for Best New Artist – but lost to Amy Winehouse.
-In November, ‘08, following an extensive tour of the same name, “The Final Riot!,” a live set arrived.
+They wrapped up a successful year with a performance on MTV’s New Year’s Eve.
+A couple months later, Alternative Press named them the “Best Band of 2007″ and the group received a Grammy nomination for Best New Artist – but lost to Amy Winehouse.
+In November, ‘08, following an extensive tour, “The Final Riot!,” a live set arrived.

 Cavallo returned to produce Paramore’s third studio album, “Brand New Eyes.”
-The lead single from the ’09 release, “Ignorance,” made its debut in July – the accompanying video was broadcast on all MTV platforms a month later.
+The lead single from the ’09 release, “Ignorance.”
+The accompanying video was broadcast on all MTV platforms.

 Paramore did very well at the 2009 Teen Choice Awards.
 Beating out the likes of Green Day, the group picked up the Choice Music: Rock Group and Choice Music: Rock Track (“Decode”) trophies.
 Gotta love that “Twilight” connection!

 Despite the accolades, Paramore suffered a round of departures in ’11 when the Farro brothers took a hike claiming, in a bitter blog, that they felt like mere backing musicians.
-They also wrote of disagreements with Williams regarding song lyrics.
+In addition, they cited disagreements with Williams regarding song lyrics.

 “I was very surprised,” said Williams.
 Guitarist Justin York and drummer Josh Freese were touring replacements.